evmaus/breaking-binaries/Basics/lab1-stacksmashing/Lab1.md

 # Stack Smashing

-Welcome to the first lab of "Introduction to the Dark Arts"!
+Welcome to the first lab of "Breaking Binaries"!
+Before you start this lab, make sure you have disabled ASLR in the Linux kernel by following the instructions in Basics/Getting Started.md.

 This is still under construction.